TWiStErRob/PhilHackerBlogSource/content/post/uncle-bob-trump.md

 {{< tweet 1011480282266865669 >}}

+Now, this isn't the first time Uncle Bob has made problematic statements, and the context on this particular occasion [in James' own words](https://news.ycombinator.com/item?id=17486006) has the following elements:

+>a) Bob's attempt to deflect criticism of a child-separation policy, which is going to cause lasting harm to thousands of children, mostly by repeating right-wing pundits that were outright defending the policy.

+>b) Five hours of tweets before mine, most of which were people trying to engage in good faith with Bob and being ignored.

+>c) Bob's history of engaging in bad faith mockery of people who criticized his attitude towards women.

+I think a) and b) are pretty fair characterizations of the situation, but I can't speak to c).

-Although I think that many Americans' response to illegal immigrants and refugees is _very_ morally problematic and although I'm really not a fan of Trump (voted for Hilary even though I didn't care much for her either), this sort of shaming strikes me as a bad idea.
+I think that many Americans' response to illegal immigrants and refugees is _very_ morally problematic and although I'm really not a fan of Trump (voted for Hilary even though I didn't care much for her either), this sort of shaming strikes me as a bad idea, even given the context of the conversation.

 Instead, I think maybe we should go easy on Uncle Bob.